mysql/mysql-workbench/testing/test-suite/casmine/readme.md

   MySuperMatcher<T>(file, line, value, inverse) {}
 };
 ```
-An custom Expect class always has to derive from 2 classes: `Expect` which is the base for all Expect classes and `MatcherBase` which is the base for all Matcher classes.
+A custom Expect class always has to derive from 2 classes: `Expect` which is the base for all Expect classes and `MatcherBase` which is the base for all Matcher classes.
 Due to the virtual inheritance used for the matchers, it is necessary to explicitly call the `MatcherBase` constructor, even if the sub Expect class does not directly derive from it.

 In addition to these 2 base classes you can derive from any number of your own (or built-in) matcher classes.
 Each of them can provide a specific set of possible matcher functions.
 Take a closer look at the built-in matchers to learn how to write such a class.

-**In summary:** the actual functionality is provided by the matcher classes, while the expect classes are used to select those matchers that provide the correct matching functionality for a given C/C++ type and provide the environment to easily execute normal and inverted expectations.
+**In summary:** the actual testing functionality is provided by the matcher classes, while the expect classes are used to select those matchers that provide the correct functionality for a given C/C++ type and provide the environment to easily execute normal and inverted expectations.

 To supplement the previous description of Casmine, see the following concrete example for a custom class: